The Global Pact for the Environnement [fr]

 On 24 June 2017, the French President introduced a « new step after the Paris Agreement » to a group of internationally renowned jurists, with the aim to start working on a Global Pact for the Environment.

-Emmanuel Macron will launch this high-level project at a Summit in September 2017 during the United Nations General Assembly.
+Emmanuel Macron launched this high-level project at a Summit in September 2017 during the United Nations General Assembly.